-$$G = -\frac{\partial U(\Delta, A)}{\partial A}$$ .
+$$G = -\frac{\partial U(\Delta, A)}{\partial A}.$$

-This definition of the energy release rate assumes that the body is elastic, but invokes no field theory.
+This definition of the energy release rate assumes that the body is elastic, but invokes no field theory of elasticity.
 Indeed, the energy release rate can be determined experimentally by measuring the load-displacement curves of identically loaded bodies with cracks of different areas.
 No field need be measured.

+The J integral.
 Many materials, however, can be modeled with a field theory of elasticity.
-When a material is modeled by such a field theory, we can represent the energy release rate in terms of the field in the body, known as the J integral (J for James R. Rice).
+When a material is modeled by such a field theory, we can represent the energy release rate in terms of the field in the body: